hbc/NGS_Data_Analysis_Course/sessionIV/lessons/04_biological_databases_NCBI.md

 ### Searching NCBI

-Resources on the left panel and on the top bar
+<SCREENSHOT> Resources on the left panel and on the top bar
 How-to on the top bar (all the information on anything you need) Popular resources on the right panel
 Search box with pull-down menu of available databases.
 Keep it on default of ‘All databases’